-The unique targeting capabilities and promising clinical trial results of antibody-drug conjugates (ADCs) have made them an exciting and promising treatment in the fight against cancer.
-According to recent analysis, experts anticipate the ADC market to be worth $10 billion annually by 2025.
-However, despite this tremendous growth, drugmakers still face a number of challenges in the manufacturing process for ADCs.
-Below are five key areas where pharmaceutical manufacturers may face the biggest uphill battles.
+Despite this tremendous growth, drugmakers still face a number of challenges in the manufacturing process for ADCs.
+Here are key areas where pharma manufacturers face the biggest uphill battles.

-While forecasts can never be 100% accurate, the goal for biopharmaceutical forecasters should be to minimize the degree of inaccuracies as much as possible.
+While forecasts can never be 100 percent accurate, the goal for biopharmaceutical forecasters should be to minimize the degree of inaccuracies as much as possible.

 By thinking outside of the box, CDMOs can create a flexible and scalable business model that offers a level of assurance in the face of forecast variability.